thomasgladwin/teg_RMA/README.md

 The F-tests for significant effects are reported, together with other statistical measures including partial eta squared estimates of effect size.
 Various descriptive statistics are given.
 Note that the p-values printed with means reflects the difference of the raw scores from zero when there is no within-subject factor, and the differences of the scores after subtraction of the subject-mean from zero when there is a within-subject factor.

-Set perm_test = 1 in the settings variables at the top of teg_RMA to use permutation testing to determine p-values (slow but nicely avoids assumptions); set perm_test = 0 otherwise.
+Set perm_test = 1 in the settings variables at the top of teg_RMA to use randomization and permutation testing to determine p-values (slow but nicely avoids assumptions); set perm_test = 0 otherwise.
 Set nIts_perm to adjust the number of iterations.

 To use the program, you need to download the latest teg_RMA.zip, teg_basic_stats.zip and teg_basic_funcs.zip, unpack them to their own directories, and add them all to the Matlab path.